ErPournima56/IOT-Logger/README.md

 - Research data logging

 # Outcome
-The system successfully logged and visualized metallurgical data in real time.
+The system successfully logged and visualized temperature data in real time.
 The use of MySQL + ODBC created a reliable data-handling pipeline.
 This setup proved suitable for small-to-medium industrial setups where edge computing and local storage are essential.